Rekha-Joshi/sap-bicycle-api-project/README.md

 To keep the code simple and easy to follow, I placed validations directly inside the route functions instead of creating separate helper functions or classes.

 In a production system, these checks would normally be moved into helper functions, classes, or middleware for reusability and maintainability.

+# Git Workflow (Bike Project)

+During this project I practiced using Git for version control.
+The main commands I used were:

+- `git status` → check which files changed
+- `git add .` → stage all changes
+- `git commit -am "message"` → save changes locally
+- `git push origin main` → push changes to GitHub

+I worked directly on the `main` branch for this project.